JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Thursday, 29 September, 2022

 Today, I finished the 09 Checkpoint assignment and started looking at the 09 team assignment.
 I learned what I kept doing wrong when iterating through lists, it was a small formatting change in how I wrote the loop.
 I am happy I got a solid amount of programming in today.
 It felt good.
 I am still a little tired but I took tomorrow off, so I can both catch up and get ahead.
 Here is the video for today's coding session. https://youtu.be/IHDZEsxqNtw

+Day 47

+Thursday, 30 September, 2022

+Got my first coding session in today.
+The video can be found here https://youtu.be/R_7PL3eEtlk I am quickly beginning to see why many coders will so often look to see what has already been done, or even what they have previously done.
+So often there is something so close to what you want to do, that to find that it speeds up what you are trying to do.
+I will be doing multiple coding sessions today, trying to catch up from the hectic week.
+In my first coding session I completed the prep work on the 09 Team Activity: CSV Files assignment, where I built a dictionary to store and look up student information, pulling the data from a previously existing CSV file.